 Catherine paired the dress with Jimmy Choo Romy Velvet Black Suede Pointy Toe Pumps.
 The classic pointy toe pump has been slightly updated with a softer point and a new stiletto heel.
 Leather lined with a leather sole, they are finished with a black suede upper.

 The Duchess accessorised her dress with Pearl brooch on loan from the Queen, that we first saw in 2017 in Belgium to mark the Centenary of Passchendaele.
 Duchess topped the brooch with three poppies.

 Duchess finished her look with a new pair of pearl earrings.
 Initially, it was thought that she was wearing The Qatar Pearl and Diamond Demi-Parure earrings on loan from Her Majesty.
 But a closer look shows that they are different than the Queen’s earrings shown below.

-Tomorrow Duchess will attend annual Remembrance Day Service at The Canetoph and a special Armistice Day service at Westminster Abbey marking its 100 years with Royal Family.
+Tomorrow The Duchess of Cambridge will attend annual Remembrance Day Service at The Canetoph and a special Armistice Day service at Westminster Abbey marking its 100 years with The Royal Family.